 - Email email@example.com to schedule an appointment to complete your application in-person with a Money Matters case worker at Wellspring Calgary.

 - Complete and submit your application at your appointment with a Money Matters case worker at Wellspring Calgary.

 - Applicants will be notified of the status of their application within two weeks of Wellspring Calgary receiving their completed application form and all supporting documents****.

 For more detailed information, please view the Oneball Patient Financial Assistance fund Guideline and Application document or email firstname.lastname@example.org.

-* The corresponding appointment confirmation from the clinic/hospital is required for this reimbursement.
+* The corresponding appointment confirmation from the clinic/hospital is required for this program.

 ** Grocery gift cards will be distributed via pre-purchased gift cards purchased by Wellspring Calgary.

 *** E.g. patients currently recovering from surgery or receiving chemotherapy.